ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 Domain-Driven Design Europe was a great conference where we got to learn more about software design and techniques that help us do what we love to do the most: creating great software for users.
 The organizers did an excellent job in creating a conference with great speakers.
-Next year's conference will take place in Amsterdam at the 6th and 7th of february 2020.
+Next year's conference will take place in Amsterdam on the 6th and 7th of February 2020.